silshack/summer2018/_posts/elliott/2018-05-29-clicky-craziness.md

 * Chapter 5 reading & exercises.
 We'll *finally* go over loops!
 Woot.
 * Chapter 6 reading & exercises.  **Strings** aka text.
 Super fun.
 * Chapter 8 reading & exercises.
-Loops
+Lists.
+Super useful!
 * Recommended: Automate the Boring Stuff Lists and loops.

 Why cram all these together?
 Well, they're related.
 Loops are loops **over** a list.
 The familiar `range(4)` produces a list.  `for i in range(4)` produces the list `[0,1,2,3]`, assign each of them to `i` and completes the code in the for block.